 Where possible, new managers are scheduled to work with the outgoing manager in order to receive a detailed introduction/orientation to the home/program, individuals served, and team members.
-When this is not possible, the Directors of Human Resources, Quality Assurance and Finance complete orientation with new managers.
+When this is not possible, the Directors of Programs, Quality Assurance and Finance as well as the Manager of Human Resources complete orientation with new managers.

 No staff member works alone on an overnight shift until a pre-overnight evaluation has been completed by the manager or delegate.